Fun Sequential Elementary Music Lessons to Develop Music Reading Skills

 An Eclectic Approach to Elementary Music Methodologies

-Developing Music Literacy with Kodály-Style Lessons
+Developing Music Reading Skills with Kodály-Style Lessons

 Movable Do